pmem/rpma/tools/perf/BENCHMARKING.md

 $ pip3 install --user scp
 ```

-*Note*: All of the scripts presented in the following sections must be run on the client side.
+*Note*: All of the scripts presented in the following sections must be run on the RPMA initiator side.

 ## Generating a report